Erection date: 25/6/1929

 Building by Lutyens as the Central Club for the YWCA.
 This foundation stone is low down at the left of the frontage.

-In 1933 only a few years after their mother had unveiled this plaque, the Princesses Elizabeth and her sister Margaret were taken on an unusual outing by their Governess Marion Crawford, with detectives in tow.
+In 1933 only a few years after their grandmother had unveiled this plaque, the Princesses Elizabeth and her sister Margaret were taken on an unusual outing by their Governess Marion Crawford, with detectives in tow.
 They travelled by tube from Hyde Park Corner to Tottenham Court Road and came here to the self-service restaurant for tea.

 Prior to this building there was a fairground and a brewery on this site.
 This building served in the war as accommodation for the services and a bomb shelter.
 The restaurant remained open and although bombs struck there were no casualties.
 Jurys Doyle Hotel Group took it on in the 1990s.
 Apparently the furniture is Lutyens designed.